Silver Swan (comics): Vanessa Kapatelis

 Vanessa eventually recovered, but she could not forgive her mother for making Diana leave.
 She started to blame Diana for abandoning her.
-During this time, Vanessa became a target for Wonder Woman's enemies yet again by being kidnapped by the White Magician.
-She was eventually rescued by Diana.
-Her mixed emotions were a perfect target for Circe who decided to use her to get to Diana.
-Thus, using Sebastian Ballesteros (the latest Cheetah) as a lure, Dr. Psycho and Circe used periodic mental conditioning and physical implants to gradually transform Vanessa into a new Silver Swan and set her against her former friend.
-They programmed Vanessa's brain and turned the young woman into a killing machine, unleashing her upon Diana and Wonder Girl, who she considered a usurper of her "entitled" role.
+During this time, Vanessa was abducted by a villain known as the White Magician before being rescued by Diana.
+Her mixed emotions were a perfect target for Circe, who plotted to use vulnerable young woman as a weapon.
+Thus, using Sebastian Ballesteros (the latest Cheetah) as a lure, Dr. Psycho and Circe kidnapped Vanessa, and through brainwashing and sorcery, transformed her into a new Silver Swan.
+Now driven by anger and resentment, the Silver Swan attacked Diana and Wonder Girl, the latter of whom she considered a usurper of her "entitled" role.
 The result of this brought about the destruction of Cassie Sandmark's school and the death of over a hundred people as well as exposing Cassie's identity.
 Vanessa had become, effectively, a terrorist, but before Diana could attempt any resolution, the Imperiex attack and Circe's takeover of New York City occurred.

 After Circe was defeated, Diana took Vanessa to a hospital in Buenos Aires where she could heal.
 While she was recovering, Ballesteros abducted her.
-Veronica Cale, who hated and envied Diana, bought Nessie from him and transformed her further into a cyborg, sending her back to fight Diana.
-When Diana defeated Vanessa she begged Doctor Leslie Anderson to operate on her and remove the cyborg implants.
+Veronica Cale, who hated and envied Diana, bought Nessie from him and gave her new cybernetic implants to restore her powers before brainwashing and sending her against Diana again.
+When Diana defeated Vanessa, she convinced one of Cale's scientists to remove the implants.
 Diana then sent Vanessa to Themyscira for surgical recovery.

 A Silver Swan was present in Salvation Run among the other exiled villains and was seen in Final Crisis as a victim of the Anti-Life Equation.
 Later, she appears in a grouping of Wonder Woman's adversaries, all gathered by Circe.
 The villains are defeated.
 Later, they are taken into custody by the Department of Metahuman Affairs.
-It appears this may be a new incarnation of the Silver Swan as Vanessa has made a complete physical and mental recovery and has recently graduated from college, with her mother, Steve Trevor, Etta Candy, Vanessa's uncle Stavros and Diana herself all in attendance at the ceremony.
+It appears this may be a new incarnation of the Silver Swan as Vanessa is later shown having made a complete physical and mental recovery; she is seen graduating from college, with her mother, Steve Trevor, Etta Candy, Vanessa's uncle Stavros and Diana herself all in attendance at the ceremony.